bormaxi8080/starred/README.md

 - [real-logic/agrona](https://github.com/real-logic/agrona) - High Performance data structures and utility methods for Java
 - [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Your entire server infrastructure at your fingertips
 - [gephi/gephi](https://github.com/gephi/gephi) - Gephi - The Open Graph Viz Platform
-- [SPLWare/esProc](https://github.com/SPLWare/esProc) - esProc SPL is a scripting language for data processing, with well-designed rich library functions and powerful syntax, which can be executed in a Java program through JDBC interface and computing inde
+- [SPLWare/esProc](https://github.com/SPLWare/esProc) - esProc SPL is a pure Java developed software that can serve as a programming language for data analysis, a middleware for report data preparation, and an efficient big data computing engine.
 - [mcastillof/FakeTraveler](https://github.com/mcastillof/FakeTraveler) - Fake where your phone is located (Mock location for Android).
 - [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it
 - [apache/fury](https://github.com/apache/fury) - A blazingly fast multi-language serialization framework powered by JIT and zero-copy.